entrecode/visual-cms.core/readme.md

 but inherit from any other Element – e.g. a specialized `ImageWithTitle` Element extending `FlowElement`, which renders an HTML like `<div><img src="…"><span class="imgTitle">Description</span></div>`.

-The base elements support no additional attributes except `class` (which is defined in `BaseElement` as a settings parameter).
+The base elements support no additional attributes except `class` and `title` (which are defined in `BaseElement` as settings parameters).
 If you really need something else, just create a Child element.

 ### Class Documentation

 #### Element
 ##### Properties
+- id (String, readonly)
+    - every Element has a UUID (v4) as identifier assigned on construction.
 - type (String, readonly)
     - the lowercased Class name, and the identifier used in the `type` property of the JSON representation.